 Montezuma Quail pair (color) in Arizona Wildlife Views.
 Arizona Game and Fish Dept. Sept-Oct 2010.

-Thayer's Gull (color) in electronic edition, Audubon bird guide.
+Thayer's Gull (color) in electronic edition, Audubon Birds.
 Green Mountain Digital.

 Two photos (color, one on front page), in article about hummingbirds.
 Austin American Statesman 11 April 1995.